 He also wound up his fellow legals by filing pornographic material on court records that are open for all to peruse, including children.

-In fact the Florida Supreme Court will no longer accept anything directly from Miami attorney Jack Thompson.
+Florida Supreme Court will no longer accept anything directly from Miami attorney Jack Thompson.
 If Thompson wants to file with the Court, he’s going to need to hire another lawyer to do it on his behalf.

 That’s the ruling just handed down by the

 After submitting inappropriate and pornographic materials to this Court, Thompson was specifically warned that should he continue to submit inappropriate filings, this Court would consider

 imposing a sanction limiting Thompson’s ability to submit further filings…

 Since that order, Thompson has filed numerous additional filings which led this Court to issue an order directing Thompson to show cause why we should not limit his

 Thompson engaged, to the point of abuse… in a relentless and frivolous pursuit for vindication of his claim that he is being victimized by The Florida Bar…

 argumentative, and contemptuous… What we cannot tolerate, however, is Thompson’s continued inability to maintain a minimum standard of decorum and respect for the judicial system to which all litigants, and especially attorneys, must adhere…

 thorough review of Thompson’s filings lead to one conclusion.
 He has abused the processes of the Court… Accordingly… the Clerk of this Court is hereby instructed to reject for filing any future pleadings, petitions, motions, documents, or other filings

 submitted by John Bruce Thompson, unless signed by a member in good standing of The Florida Bar other than himself.

 …Further, if Thompson submits a filing in violation of this order, he may be subjected to contempt proceedings or other

 Earlier this year I expressed my indignation over the suggestion that the famous Pussy Parlure Spiegeltent, due to be set up shortly as part of this year’s Brighton Festival, might have to shorten its name to placate St Peter’s Church leaders.

-All hell broke loose in February when the parish council got arsy over plans to locate the delightful, burlesque-styled Pussy Parlour on council-owned grounds adjoining this useless old church, and for a while it looked as if the venue would have
+All hell broke loose in February when the parish council got arsy over plans to locate the delightful, burlesque-styled Pussy Parlour on council-owned grounds adjoining this useless old church, and for a while it looked as if the venue would have to